-See Related: Best Fossil Fuel Free Funds for ESG Investing
+See Related: Best Fossil Fuel-Free Funds for ESG Investing

 Best Renewable Natural Gas Stocks

-Plenty of investors like green investments such as RNG because they seek to reduce carbon emissions and solve environmental problems.
+Many investors like green investments such as RNG because they seek to reduce carbon emissions and solve environmental problems.

 RNG can power more than natural gas vehicles and electric plants.
 Stocks related to renewable natural gas can also power your investment profits.

 Don’t think investing in renewable natural gas means you’ll have to buy shares of a volatile start-up stock that’ll take you on a rollercoaster ride.